LAION-AI/Open-Assistant/oasst-data/README.md

 ## Open-Assistant JSON Lines Export Data Format

-Open-Assistant export data is written as
-[JSON Lines data](https://jsonlines.org/).
-These data files are UTF-8 encoded text files with single JSON objects in each line.
+Open-Assistant export data is written as standard [JSON Lines data](https://jsonlines.org/).
+The generated files are UTF-8 encoded text files with single JSON objects in each line.
 The files come either uncompressed with the ending `.jsonl` or compressed with the ending `.jsonl.gz`.

 Three different types of objects can appear in these files:

-1. individual messages
+1. Individual Messages
-2. conversation threads
+2. Conversation Threads
-3. message trees
+3. Message Trees

-For readability the following JSON examples are shown formatted although they are be stored without indentation in the data files.
+For readability the following JSON examples are shown formatted with indentation on multiple lines although they are be stored without indentation in the actual data file.

 ### 1. Individual Messages